EnlitHamster/VtkUnityWorkbenchSource/README.md

 ### Example data

-We supply example sample data from a cardiac phantom, available in the folder `UnityNativeVtkTestPlugin\VtkToUnityExample\Data`.
+We supply example sample data from a cardiac phantom, available in the folder `\VtkToUnityExample\Data`.
 You can also use your own data or  download DICOM data from here:

 [http://www.pcir.org/](http://www.pcir.org/)